dantmnf/NCSIOverride/README.md

 THE INDICATOR DOESN’T TEST YOUR SERVICE AT ALL.
 INDICATOR SAYS OK DOESN’T MEAN USER CAN CONNECT TO YOUR SERVICE.

+## Notes

+* Old versions of npcap (bundled with Wireshark/Nmap) is known to break NCSI.
+* You can trigger a NCSI reprobe by disabling and enabling a random network adapter.

 ## Installation

 Download from GitHub Actions artifacts: [![build](https://github.com/dantmnf/NCSIOverride/workflows/build/badge.svg)](https://github.com/dantmnf/NCSIOverride/actions?query=is%3Asuccess+workflow%3Abuild)